 Perhaps you think you are out of options.

-Your finances have been upside down each month for the last year, and no matter how much effort you put into changing that around, a workable solution doesn’t seem available to you.
+Your finances have been upside down each month for the last year.
+No matter how much effort you put into changing that around, a workable solution doesn’t seem available to you.

 You are behind on the mortgage, and your credit cards are maxed out.
-No bank or other lending agency is willing to give you any additional funds, and your friends and family may not be able to help you out financially.
+No bank or other lending agency is willing to give you any additional funds.
+Your friends and family may not be able to help you out financially.

 Therefore, you have decided you are going to file for bankruptcy.

-Be aware: there are companies out there which will act like they want to help you with this process; however, they may turn out to be operating a bankruptcy scam.
+Be aware: there are companies out there which will act like they want to help you with this process.
+Unfortunately, they may turn out to be operating a bankruptcy scam.

-How can you tell if the firm or agency is a legitimate company, or if they are a scam?
-There are a few indicators which you should be on the lookout for.
+How can you tell if the firm is a legitimate company or a scam?
+There are a few indicators for which you should be on the lookout.

-The easiest way to ensure you have a legitimate partner with you as you go thru this process is by going directly through a bankruptcy lawyer.
+There is one easiest way to ensure you have a legitimate partner during this process.
+That is by going directly through a bankruptcy lawyer.

 Depending upon the area in which you live, there may be numerous lawyers to choose from.
-You may be able to consult with one of your choosing for free on an initial visit, just to ensure you are comfortable with the attorney as a representative for you.
+You may be able to consult with one of your choosing for free on an initial visit.
+That way, you can ensure you are comfortable with the attorney as your representative.

 The attorney should be able to walk you through your available options.
-This includes the various types of bankruptcy which are available, as well as ensuring you have explored all other non-bankruptcy options applicable.
+This includes the various types of bankruptcy which are available.
+In addition, they may help you explore all other non-bankruptcy options.

-If you decide you do not want to go with a lawyer and want to instead go with an agency, this option is available to you.
+If you decide you do not want to go with a lawyer and want to instead go with an agency, you can.

-However, here are some activities an agency may perform which, should any of these events occur, should raise a red flag before you ever agree to working with the agency.
+Here are some activities an agency may perform.
+These should raise a red flag before you ever agree to working with the agency.